 All ClearChoiceMD Urgent Care centers are available seven days a week to assist with proper tick removal and treatment.
 Our team of medical professionals are also there for you to determine your risk of contracting Lyme disease, and offer oral antibiotics if indicated.

-Treatment for insect bites or stings:
+Treatment for bug bites and stings:

 - Remove the stingers using your fingernails or tweezers (if applicable).